pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 You can find more information about [HelloSign webhooks here](https://www.hellosign.com/api/eventsAndCallbacksWalkthrough).

-Now click the *Reveal Key* button, we'll need your key for the following section.
+Now click the *Reveal Key* button and copy your API key, we'll need it for the following section.

 # Integrating HelloSign